16 "Dalston" Restaurants in London.

 Ararat Bread is a tiny bakery on Ridley Road that makes delicious meat or cheese topped naan flatbreads for a couple of quid or less.

 The Duke of Richmond is pub and restaurant in Dalston making burgers and bar snacks worth travelling for.

 Hacha is Dalston bar that makes a dangerously delicious margarita, and other tequila and mezcal drinks, alongside a small menu of tacos and ceviche.

 Newcomer Wines is an excellent wine shop and surprisingly spacious bar in Dalston, with a kind of secret back patio.

 The Dusty Knuckle is a Dalston bakery and café making proper sandwiches and homely dishes.

-Sapling is an intimate small plates and low-intervention wines restaurant in Dalston.
+Little Duck The Picklery is an all-day small plates thing in Dalston.

 You can get the best cocktails in Dalston at Three Sheets, a tiny bar and coffee shop that’s perfect for a drink with a friend or two.